Hip Pain: Greater Trochanteric Pain Syndrome

 So, avoid the inexperienced or the clinically challenged, visit one of our centers for accurate diagnosis and best of the holistic treatments of hip pain, back pain and of course Greater Trochanteric Pain Syndrome (GTPS).

-Bursitis: A Common Cause of Greater Trochanteric Pain Syndrome (GTPS)
+Bursitis: A Common Cause of Greater Trochanteric Pain (GTPS)

 A bursa, not to be confused with Bursa Malaysia is the fluid-filled, natural sacs in our bodies that protects and cushions sensitive structures.
 They thin cushions located between the opposing surfaces of bones, muscles, ligaments and even skin, protecting against friction.
 The plural form a bursa term is as bursae.
 Trauma, tight clothing and repetitive can irritate and produce inflammatory reactions within the synovial walls of a bursa.
 An inflamed bursa (swelling in the synovial walls of a bursa) is called bursitis.
 The largest of the bursae around the hip and the gluteal region is the subgluteus maximus bursa.

 In the gluteal region, there are three bursae: the subgluteus minimus bursa, subgluteus medius bursa, and the subgluteus maximus bursa.
 But, these are not the only bursae impacting the lateral hip (side of the hip).
-Other bursae implicated in the Greater Trochanteric Pain Syndrome (GTPS) include the greater trochanteric bursa and genitofemoral bursa.
+Other bursae implicated in GTPS include the greater trochanteric bursa and genitofemoral bursa.
 A mentioned earlier; the biggest is the bursa under the gluteus maximus muscle, the subgluteus maximus bursa.

-What are the Symptoms of Greater Trochanteric Pain Syndrome?
+What are the Symptoms of a Trochanteric Pain Syndrome?

-Symptoms of a GTPS (Greater Trochanteric Pain Syndrome) usually consist of persistent pain, especially towards the outer or lateral hip and gluts.
+Symptoms of a GTPS usually consist of persistent pain, especially towards the outer, gluts, and lateral hip pain.
 Pain might radiate down through the outside of a thigh towards the knee, but on occasions, it can emit below the knee and cause leg pain.
 Patients afflicted with GTPS have point tenderness on the lateral hip that is consistent with the particular site where they experience the pain.
 That might be over their gluteal tendons, bursae, or related soft tissue, and it prevents many from lying comfortably on their sides.

 How Should the Greater Trochanteric Pain Syndrome be Managed or Treated?